iftekhariahmed/iftekhariahmed.github.io/_pages/cv.md

 **Climate and Energy Finance Group (CEFGroup), Otago Business School, University of Otago**, New Zealand\
 &nbsp;&nbsp;&nbsp;***Research Assistant***, May 2020 - Present
   - [x] Dealing with regular administrative works, including public and private stakeholders' communication, tracking the growth, maintaining CRM, organizng research seminars and symposiums, inviting distinguished academics and industry experts, and updating group's website are among few.
-  - [x] CEFGroup Reading Sessions (***Convener***), [CEFGroup Seminars and Webinars](https://blogs.otago.ac.nz/cefg/cefgroup-webinar-do-firms-experiencing-more-wildfires-disclose-more-wildfire-information-in-their-10-ks/) (***Convener***), [3rd GRASFI Conference 2020](https://www.susfinalliance2020.org/program) Tied [Online Workshop on Climate Finance in Asia and Australasia, 2020](https://blogs.otago.ac.nz/cefg/online-workshop-on-climate-finance-in-asia-and-australasia/) (***Organizing Committee Secretariat***), [1st CEFGroup Climate Finance Symposium, 2020](https://blogs.otago.ac.nz/cefg/events/call-for-papers-1st-cefgroup-climate-finance-symposium/) (***Organizing Committee Member***).
+  - [x] CEFGroup Reading Sessions (**Convener**), [CEFGroup Seminars and Webinars](https://blogs.otago.ac.nz/cefg/cefgroup-webinar-do-firms-experiencing-more-wildfires-disclose-more-wildfire-information-in-their-10-ks/) (**Convener**), [3rd GRASFI Conference 2020](https://www.susfinalliance2020.org/program) Tied [Online Workshop on Climate Finance in Asia and Australasia, 2020](https://blogs.otago.ac.nz/cefg/online-workshop-on-climate-finance-in-asia-and-australasia/) (**Organizing Committee Secretariat**), [1st CEFGroup Climate Finance Symposium, 2020](https://blogs.otago.ac.nz/cefg/events/call-for-papers-1st-cefgroup-climate-finance-symposium/) (**Organizing Committee Member**).
   - [x]  Analyze climate risk to alternative financial institutions, its implications and policy for the bottom of the pyramid.
-  - [ ]  Researches in Inclusive Green Finance and AI.
+  - [ ]  Researches in Inclusive Green Finance and AI in finance.

   **Asian Research Institute of Banking and Finance**, Malaysia\
-&nbsp;&nbsp;&nbsp;***Research Assistant***, September 2017 - December 2018
+&nbsp;&nbsp;&nbsp;**Research Assistant**, September 2017 - December 2018
-  - Assist CIMB-UUM Chair Prof. Salim Rashid in reserach project on *Financial and Banking sectors in Malaysia*, and case studies on *Immigrant Entrepreneurship* and *Family-run Dual Business*.
+  - Assist CIMB-UUM Chair Prof. Salim Rashid in reserach project on Financial and Banking sectors in Malaysia, and case studies on Immigrant Entrepreneurship and Family-run Dual Business.

  **School of Economics, Finance and Banking, Northern University of Malaysia**, Malaysia\
-&nbsp;&nbsp;&nbsp;***Research Assistant***, August 2017 - December 2018
+&nbsp;&nbsp;&nbsp;**Research Assistant**, August 2017 - December 2018
-  - Asssit Prof. Mohd Sobri Minai in a Ministry of Higher Education funded FRGS project on *Investigating the Presence of MFIs Mission Drift in ASEAN and the Mission of Malaysian MFIs*.
+  - Asssit Prof. Mohd Sobri Minai in a Ministry of Higher Education funded FRGS project on Investigating the Presence of MFIs Mission Drift in ASEAN and the Mission of Malaysian MFIs.

  **Accounting Research Institute, MARA University of Technology**, Malaysia\
-&nbsp;&nbsp;&nbsp;***Research Assistant (Visiting)***, January 2017 - June 2017
+&nbsp;&nbsp;&nbsp;**Research Assistant (Visiting)**, January 2017 - June 2017
-  - Assist Prof. Zuraidah Mohd Sanusi in a project on *Anti-Fraud and Anti-Money Laundering Mechanisms in Financial Reporting Environment*.
+  - Assist Prof. Zuraidah Mohd Sanusi in a project on Anti-Fraud and Anti-Money Laundering Mechanisms in Financial Reporting Environment.

 ## Book Chapter
-  - [ ] Diaz-Rainey, I., Tulloch, D. J., Ahmed, I., McCarten, M. and Taghizadeh-Hesary, F. (2020).
-An Energy Policy for ASEAN?
-Lessons from the EU Experience on Energy
-Integration, Security and Decarbonisation.
-In Economic Integration in Asia and Europe: Lessons and Recommended Policies.
-Tokyo: ADBI. (*Forthcoming*).
+  - [x] Diaz-Rainey, Ivan, Tulloch, Daniel J., <b>Ahmed, Iftekhar</b>, McCarten, Matthew and Taghizadeh-Hesary, Farhad, 2021.
+An Energy Policy for Association of Southeast Asian Nations?
+Lessons from the European Union's Experience on Energy Integration, Security and Decarbonisation.
+In _Economic Integration in Asia and Europe: Lessons and Recommended Policies_.
+Tokyo: ADBI.
   - [x] A working paper on the topic is published by the Asian Development Bank Institute (ADBI), Tokyo: Japan.
 ADBI Working Paper No. 1217.

 ## Journal Papers
-  - [ ] **Ahmed, I.**, Diaz-Rainey, I., Roberts, H. and Nguyen, D. T. T. Expand or Avoid: Microfinance Credit Risk and Climate Vulnerability. *Under-review*.
+  - [ ] **Ahmed, I.**, Diaz-Rainey, I., Roberts, H. and Nguyen, D. T. T. Expand or Avoid: Microfinance Credit Risk and Climate Vulnerability. *`Under-review`*.
+  - [ ] **Ahmed, I.**, Ibrahim, I., Minai, M. S. Capital Structure and Outreach Nexus of Microfinance Institutions: New Evidences from the Society of Muslim Economies. *`Under-review`*.
-  - [ ] Hussain, M. D., **Ahmed, I.**, Mohiuddin, M. and Hossain, M. T. Stakeholders on Board: Impact in Microfinance Sustainability and Social Outreach. *Under-review*.
+  - [ ] Hussain, M. D., **Ahmed, I.**, Mohiuddin, M. and Hossain, M. T. Stakeholders on Board: Impact in Microfinance Sustainability and Social Outreach. *`Under-review`*.
   - [ ] Ibrahim, I., Minai, M. S., Alam, M. M. and **Ahmed, I.** Is Mission drift True for Microfinance Institutions?
-New Evidence from ASEAN Countries. *Under-review*.
+New Evidence from ASEAN Countries. *`Under-review`*.
   - [ ] Hussain, M. D. and **Ahmed, I.** Governance and Double Bottom Line Performance of Microfinance Institutions: Evidence from Bangladesh. *Journal of Islamic Accounting and
-Business Research*. (***Scopus, SJR-Q3***). *RnR*.
+Business Research*. (***Scopus, SJR-Q3***). *`RnR`*.
   - [x] **Ahmed, I.**, Ibrahim, Y. and Bhuiyan, A. B. (2021).
 Microfinance performance in the OIC member states - Does regulation status matter? *International Journal of
 Development and Conflict*, 11(1), 1-23. (***Scopus, ABDC-B***).
   - [x] Ibrahim, Y. **Ahmed, I.** and Minai, M. S. (2018).
 The influence of institutional characteristics on the financial performance of microfinance institutions in the OIC